ducpham03/2023-Data-Science-Salary-Analytics/README.md

 ### Data Source
-The dataset used in this project is sourced from Kaggle, contains salary information for data science roles in 2023:
+The dataset used in this project is sourced from Kaggle, and contains salary information for data science roles in 2023: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023

-https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023